How Climbing Holds are Made

 Check out Dr. Jared Vagy's author page.

-This versatile hitch has a myriad uses.
+The versatile clove hitch has a myriad uses.
 Here's yet another one.

 Flash pump is real and terrible and can ruin your climbing day.
 And while the best way to get around flash pump is to avoid it (i.e. warm up), there are tricks to salvaging your post-flash-pump climbing day.